bluruwu/bluruwu/README.md

 ###

-<h4 align="left">I'm Juan Arias from Colombia :colombia:, and I'm currently pursuing a degree in Systems Engineering.
-My commitment is to always learn something new, have a great day! :wink:</h4>
+<p align="left">I'm Juan Arias from Colombia :colombia:, and I'm currently pursuing a degree in Systems Engineering.
+My commitment is to always learn something new, have a great day! :wink:</p>

 ###